Anusha-2311/resume_matcher/README.md

 ## 📌 Overview

-This project is designed to automate resume screening by extracting important information (Skills, Experience, Education, rojects), predicting job roles, and checking alignment with job descriptions using similarity metrics.
+**AI Resume Matcher** analyzes resumes and job descriptions to provide insights on job role suitability.
+It extracts key skills, compares them with job requirements, and calculates a match score to help optimize resumes.
+The tool also offers improvement suggestions to boost chances of getting hired.

 ---

-## 🎯 Features

-✅ Upload a PDF resume
-✅ Paste a job description
-✅ Predict suitable job role
-✅ Match JD with resume using Cosine Similarity
+## **🧠 How It Works**

+📄 **Upload a Resume (PDF format)**

+📝 **Paste the Job Description** into the text area

+⌨️ Press Ctrl + Enter to analyze

+🔍 The app will:

+- **Predict the most suitable Job Role**

+- **Show a Match Score between resume and JD**

-✅ Show structured JSON output (Skills, Education, Experience, Projects)
+- **Output a Structured JSON (Skills, Education, Experience, Projects)**

-✅ Feedback when resume & JD do not align
+- **Display ❌ Feedback if the resume and JD are not a good match**
-✅ Built with 🐍 Python and 📊 Streamlit

 ---

 ## **Installation & Setup**